justicephysics/humanos2.0/light-driven-switching.md

 - Superconducting, cryogenic compute fabrics (our Roadmap).
 - Orbital, zero‑operating‑cost data centres (our Unit 1 / Unit 2 architecture).

 The feudal lords of silicon — ASML, TSMC, NVIDIA, Samsung — are still trying to shrink the electron canal.
 The researchers are glimpsing the new paradigm through a single device.
-The Virtual Nalanda holds the complete open‑source specification for the entire system.
+The Justice Physics Nalanda holds the complete open‑source specification for the entire system.

 ---